|

 The international sport brands included in the report are: Adidas, ASICS, FILA, Kappa, Lotto, Mizuno, New Balance, Nike, Puma, Reebok, Speedo and Umbro.

 Download the Oxfam report here.
+TOP

 OECD WATCH NEW RESOURCE: GUIDE TO THE OECD GUIDELINES FOR MULTINATIONAL ENTERPRISES' COMPLAINT PROCEDURE.
 LESSONS FRON PAST NGO COMPLAINTS

-The OECD "Guidelines for Multinational Enterprises" embody what member governments have agreed are the basic components of responsibleitem20 corporate conduct for corporations on a voluntary basis.
+The OECD "Guidelines for Multinational Enterprises" embody what member governments have agreed are the basic components of responsible corporate conduct for corporations on a voluntary basis.
 They cover a range of issues such as labour and human rights, the environment, bribery and corruption and information disclosure.

 After five years and nearly 50 NGO complaints, OECD Watch members understand how to construct a complaint, issues NGOs should consider before submitting a complaint, how the complaint process has been typically handled by NCPs and what roadblocks NGOs could encounter.
 This guide was designed with these experiences and lessons in mind.
 A number of guides and reports exist to advise NGOs on specific aspects of the Guidelines.
 These earlier publications continue to be important resources for NGOs that are considering filing complaints.
 This guide is meant to supplement the existing NGO resources.

 Download the OECD Watch Guide here.
+TOP

 AMNESTY INTERNATIONAL: HUMAN RIGHTS, TRADE AND INVESTMENT MATTERS

-This collection of articles on trade, investment and human rights is intended partly to advance the debate on economic globalization and humanitem21 rights, and partly to contextualize concerns that Amnesty International has raised in recent reports on the human rights implications of investment agreements between states and companies.
+This collection of articles on trade, investment and human rights is intended partly to advance the debate on economic globalization and human rights, and partly to contextualize concerns that Amnesty International has raised in recent reports on the human rights implications of investment agreements between states and companies.

 The last decade has been marked by a rapid increase in trade and investment facilitated by the World Trade Organization, by international and regional financial institutions and by regional and bilateral trade agreements.
 The role of emerging economies, such as China, India, Taiwan, Malaysia and South Korea as major investors in developing countries, has created a new dynamic in so far as northern-based multinationals are now confronted with a fresh competitive challenge: how to compete against companies that have low labour costs, are not under effective legal constraints or reputational pressure to observe human rights standards, and have no qualms about operating in countries and contexts where human rights are routinely violated and where such violations form the back-drop to the companies' activities.